lepture/nico/docs/index.md

 The concept is borrowed from [liquidluck](http://lab.lepture.com/liquidluck/) with a little improvement.
 It should works like liquidluck, and it really did.
 I eat my own dog food, this site is built by nico.

 The code of nico is well tested, and you can add more test case for this project.
-Have a lookt at the [test coverage](./coverage) and find out the missing test case.

 ## Nico Users